sirupsen/zk/README.md

 **Note:** This is an on-going extraction from my local environment, but has the utilities I use by far the most often.
-I can almost guarantee you you're going to run into a stacktrace somewhere because of some utility that isn't installed, etc. Please open issues if it's not working, or you have questions, concerns, comments.
+I can almost guarantee you you're going to run into a stacktrace somewhere because of some utility that isn't installed, etc. Please open PRs/issues if it's not working, or you have questions, concerns, comments.
 I'd also love contributions of scripts to `bin/`, such as showing related notes, polish to search, Vim configs, etc.

+If you are looking for something slightly more complete that retains the Markdown-nature, you should take a look at [Obsidian][2].
+After switching note-taking system every year for years, I am no longer interested in custom software and will stick to time-tested utilities.

 ![](https://pbs.twimg.com/media/EQGYhAJUYAEPC4j?format=jpg&name=4096x4096)